 Income Taxes-We account for income taxes using the asset and liability method in accordance with ASC Topic 740, Income Taxes.
 The objectives of accounting for income taxes under ASC Topic 740 are to recognize the amount of taxes payable or refundable for the current year and to recognize the deferred tax assets and liabilities that relate to tax consequences in future years, which result from differences between the respective tax basis of assets and liabilities and their financial reporting amounts and tax attribute carryforwards.
 Deferred tax assets and liabilities are measured using the enacted tax rates in effect for the year in which the respective temporary differences or tax credit carryforwards are expected to be recovered or settled.
 We review our deferred tax assets on a regular basis to evaluate their recoverability based upon expected future reversals of deferred tax assets and liabilities, projections of future taxable income, and tax planning strategies that we might employ to utilize such assets, including net operating loss carryforwards.
-The realization of deferred tax asset exists.
+The realization of deferred tax asset is contingent upon the generation of future taxable income and other restrictions that may exist under the tax laws of the jurisdiction in which a deferred tax asset exists.
 We assess the available positive and negative evidence to estimate whether sufficient future taxable income will be generated to permit the use of existing deferred tax assets.
-Management's evaluation begins with a jurisdictional review of cumulative losses over recent years.
+Management's evaluation begins with a jurisdictional review of cumulative gains or losses incurred over recent years.
+A significant piece of objective negative evidence exists when a jurisdiction has incurred cumulative losses over recent years.
 Such objective evidence limits the ability to consider other subjective evidence, such as our projections for future growth.
-Based on the positive and negative evidence for recoverability, we establish a valuation allowance against the net deferred tax assets of a taxing jurisdiction in which we operate unless it is "more likely than not" that we will recover such assets through the above means.
+Based on the positive and negative evidence for recoverability, we establish a valuation allowance against the net deferred tax assets of a taxing jurisdiction in which we operate unless it is "more likely than not"